This post contains affiliate links.

 So there we have it—a complete breakdown of the information that should allow you to have a zero-waste dog.
 I may have gone on a bit about the importance of picking up your dog waste, but hopefully, you can see why.

 For this reason, my final tip is to say this;

-Whenever you pick up your dog waste, please look around to see if there is another dog’s waste on the floor.
+Whenever you pick up your dog’s waste, please look around to see if there is another dog’s waste on the floor.
 If there is, please pick it up as the environmental effect of everybody doing that will be enormous.

 If you don’t see another poop, then please look around for other small waste items such as cigarette butts or bottle tops.
 You could pick this up first, then pick up the poop.
-Trust me; this small action will make your local community and the planet that little bit happier.
+Trust me; this small action will make your local community and the planet a little bit happier.